abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

 In this tutorial
     * We will learn to setup OpenCV-Python in your Windows system.

 *Below steps are tested in a Windows 7-64 bit machine with Visual Studio 2010 and Visual Studio 2012.
-The screenshots shows VS2012.*
+The screenshots show VS2012.*

 Installing OpenCV from prebuilt binaries
 =========================================